NikithKS/ToDo-Flask/README.md

 # ToDo-Flask
-This is mainly focused on backend working.
-I have not put much work into frontend development, yet...
+Tools used in this project:
+Backed:
+    1. Flask Web Framework
+    2. Jinja 2 Template Engine
+    3. SQLAlchemy for DBMS

+Frontend:
+    HTML and CSS only.
+No framewrorks used.

 A simple To-Do list web application built using Flask framework.
 Currently it is able to perform following operationa:
-1. Display all unfinished and fisished tasks
+1. Tabulate and display all unfinished and fisished tasks
 2. Add new tasks
 3. Edit unfinished tasks
 4. Mark tasks as done